389ds/389ds.github.io/docs/389ds/howto/howto-install-389.md

     [general]
     config_version = 2
-    full_machine_name = localhost.localdomain
+    full_machine_name = SYSTEMS_FQDN

     [slapd]
     instance_name = localhost
     root_password = YOUR_PASSWORD_FOR_CN=DIRECTORY_MANAGER

-Here's another exmaple with customization.
-Note - you now have the option to create a self signed certificate database as well
+Here's another example with other customizations as well as creating two backends (see \[backend-*YOUR_BACKEND_NAME*\]).
+You also have the option to create a self signed certificate database as part of the installation (the default is True).

     [general]
     config_version = 2